Laws on crossbows: Hong Kong

+Ireland

+In Republic of Ireland law, crossbows are classed as firearms and require a licence to own.
+Before the Firearms and Offensive Weapons Act 1990 there were no specific regulations on crossbows.
+The bill as introduced did not restrict crossbows with a draw weight under 1.4 kg, but the limit was deleted at committee stage.

 Japan

 In Japan, crossbows are regulated by the Firearm and Sword Possession Control Law and the possession of crossbow requires a license from a local public safety commission and they are obliged to keep their crossbows in lockers or other appropriate storage facilities.
-The usage of crossbows are limited to firing ranges, shooting sports and veterinary anesthesia, and individuals below the age of 18 or are drug addicts are not allowed to possess a crossbow.
+The usage of crossbows is limited to firing ranges, shooting sports and veterinary anesthesia, and individuals who are below the age of 18 or are drug addicts are not allowed to possess a crossbow.
 Illegal possession of crossbows can lead to imprisonment of up to three years or a fine of up to ¥500,000.

 Netherlands

-In the Netherlands crossbows are regulated by the "wet weapons en munitie" (law on weapons and ammunition).
+In the Netherlands crossbows are regulated by the "wet wapens en munitie" (law on weapons and ammunition).
 Crossbows and crossbow bolts are placed in category 4, along with bows, swords, spears, etc. It is legal to possess weapons from this category providing that the individual is over 18.
 It is not allowed to carry those weapons in public.
 When transporting, the weapon should be packaged in a way that one has to perform at least 3 actions before the weapon is ready for use (this does not include the steps required to actually load and fire the weapon).
 Only on special occasions such as re-enactment events this is not strictly enforced.
 Crossbows should be used only for collecting, re-enactment or sportive purposes.
 Hunting with crossbows (or bows) is strictly prohibited in the Netherlands under animal cruelty laws.